liaison/beatch/README.md

-# beatch
+# beatch /biatch/

-some random bash scripts that could make one's life easier
+- A collection of random bash scripts that could make one's life easier.